PrincetonUniversity/anarrima/README.md

-Anarríma
+# Anarríma

+"The Sun-border"

-Calculate wall loads from axisymmetric plasmas in axisymmetric geometries
+Calculate neutron wall loads from axisymmetric plasmas in axisymmetric geometries